taibislamdipu/pc-builder/pc-builder/README.md

 ## Website : https://reactpcbuild.netlify.app/

-## Live Preview
+## Website Features

-1. Download
+1. Identify number of product in the cart.
-2. Create
+2. Calculate total cost of the added item in cart
-3. Update
+3. Search bar (coming soon!)